shahdharmil11/FinSight/README.md

 1. Anomaly Detection: Using the inferred schema and generated statistics, the function validates the data to detect any anomalies.
 These anomalies could be deviations from the expected data distribution, missing values, or outliers.
 2. Anomaly Visualization: Displaying the detected anomalies helps in understanding the nature and extent of data issues.
 Visualization tools provided by TFDV are used to make this process intuitive.
-3. Alerting Mechanism: Integrated Airflow with smtp server to mail prayaga.a@northeastern.edu if failed in any task.
+3. Alerting Mechanism: Integrated Airflow with smtp server to mail shah.dharmil@northeastern.edu if failed in any task.

 ```